List of airports with triple takeoff/landing capability

 Triple takeoff/landing capability are a necessity for many large airports, as this allows many aircraft to arrive and depart in a short amount of time.
-Each country sets its own standards for the separation between runways required for parallel approaches.
+Each country sets its own standards for the separation between runways required for simultaneous approaches.
 In the United States, the Federal Aviation Administration dictates that airports must have at least 3000 ft between runways, though it can grant special permission to conduct parallel approaches with less separation if deemed necessary.